Motorists in Waterford and Cork caught driving at almost twice the legal speed limit

 - 123km/h in a 100km/h Zone on the N3 Lavey to Stradone road in Cavan;

-- 6km/h in an 80km/h Zone on the R157 Bennetstown to Dunboyne road in Meath;
+- 96km/h in an 80km/h Zone on the R157 Bennetstown to Dunboyne road in Meath;

 - and 92km/h in an 80km/h Zone on the N59 Knappaghmanagh to Westport road in Mayo